maniospas/Blombly/docs/material/concurrency.md

 IO may be modified externally too.
 But if concurrency is properly aknowledged throughout code writting, you would not write code for such operations any differently.

+!!! info
+    Built-in methods (like `push` and `pop`) are both safe to execute and run sequentially.
+This holds true even when overloaded.

 ## Method atomicity